elsiklab/gccontent/README.md

        "type" : "SequenceTrack"
     }

-Otherwise it tries to use GCContent as the store in the popup box
+Otherwise jbrowse tries to use the GCContent track as the store class for getting reference sequences

 ## Options